 While the above accounts appear in every general ledger, other accounts may be used to track special categories, perform useful calculations or summarize groups of accounts.
 The latter type is called a control account.

-For example, an accountant might use a T-account -- so named because of its T shape -- to track just the debits and credits in a particular general ledger account.
+For example, an accountant might use a T-account -- named so because of its T shape -- to track just the debits and credits in a particular general ledger account.

 Following the rules of double-entry bookkeeping, each entry in the general ledger must appear in two places: once as a debit and once as a corresponding credit.
 And the two added together must equal zero.